mgerstner/buffer-overflow-training/examples/phone2overflow/README.md

 Check the `regexec(&calls.reg_valid, [...]` call in the function and the `strncpy()` that follows it.
 Which regex capture group is copied into the target buffer here?
-Why is that making a code execution exploit impossible?
+Why makes this a code execution exploit impossible?

 ### `sip_get_callid()` Overflow does not even Crash `sngrep`?